GDGYangon/gdg-yangon-devfest-2016/data/posts/code-of-conduct.markdown

 # 1. Purpose

-A primary goal of [GDG Lviv](http://lviv.gdg.org.ua/) is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
-As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).
-GDG Lviv prides itself on being an open, respectful, and inclusive community.
-That means the [jerky behavior](https://meta.wikimedia.org/wiki/Don%27t_be_a_jerk) isn’t allowed at GDG meetings.
+GDG Yangon prides itself on being an open, respectful, and inclusive community.
+That means jerky behavior isn’t allowed at GDG meetings.
+Because we know that it’s not obvious to everyone, here’s a reminder of the things we don’t allow: jokes or offensive comments about sex/sexuality/race/religion/nationality/body size, showing porn in public, touching people uninvited, or continuing to interact with someone after they’ve asked you to stop.
+Continuous jerky behavior may result in getting expelled from the meeting or GDG Chapter.

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.
 We invite all those who participate in Google Developers Group to help us create safe and positive experiences for everyone.